AriFordsham/GHCWiki/records/type-punning-declared-overloaded-record-fields.md

 ```

 TPDORF makes a virtue of this punning.
 (So extend's H98's and `NamedFieldPuns` punning on the field name.)
-This allows for some syntactic shortcuts, but still supporting H98-style declaring field names within the record decl for backwards compatibility.
+This allows for some syntactic shorthands, but still supporting H98-style declaring field names within the record decl for backwards compatibility.

 Here is the `Has` class with instances for the above Customer record, and examples of use: